 Shmitah 5782 at Yesod Farm+Kitchen

 Shmitah - the agricultural and economic year of remission in ancestral Jewish wisdom - is the culmination of the intersection between land ethics, food ethics, and economic ethics.
 At Yesod Farm+Kitchen, striving to be in relationship with, act with, and steward the land with the principles that allow for Shmitah to be possible is the foundation of our efforts as responsible stewards of the land.
 We recognize that according to traditional application of Jewish law, those who steward land outside of Israel/Palestine are not religiously obligated to participate in the Shmitah year.
 We ask ourselves the question: What does it mean to steward ancestral Cherokee and Catawba land in Western North Carolina as Jewish Americans in the 21st century?
-It is not our land because, as descendants of an exiled people, we reside far removed from our own ancestral land, and it is not our land because our presence here is as beneficiaries of the Colonialism and genocide which stole this land from its ancestral holders.
+It is not our land because, as descendants of an exiled people, we reside far removed from our own ancestral land.
+It is not our land because our presence here in the US South is as beneficiaries of the Colonialism and genocide which stole this land from its ancestral holders.
 One of the most important lessons explicitly mentioned in the Torah which influences Shmitah - both in its literal and figurative applications - is that the land belongs to no human.

 Because Shmitah is an important influence in our efforts at Yesod Farm+Kitchen, we have started the practice of maintaining 1/7 of our growing space as fallow land as a visual reminder of the importance of allowing for the land to rest.
 In the Shmitah year 5782, it is our intention to maintain 1/7 of our growing space in production.
 In part, our intention is to let the land rest; however it is also our intention to give ourselves as land stewards more time to reflect on where we would like to be in Shmitah year 5789 and beyond.